fruit/sfCacheTaggingPlugin/README.markdown

           $this->posts = $posts;

-          // if you run this action again - you will pleasantly suprised
+          // if you run this action again - you will pleasantly surprised
           // $posts now stored in cache and with object tags ;)
           // (object serialization powered by Doctrine build-in mechanism)
           // and expired as soon as you edit one of them
           // or add new record to table "blog_post"

+          // when Doctrine_Query has many joins, tags will be fetched
+          // recursively from all joined models
         }